Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Application

 \end{enumerate} \end{proof}

-\begin{remark} In \cite{Mar-Annals}, Marshall considered a more general setting, allowing a subset of the weights $d_i$ to be fixed and letting the others vary.
-We have restricted ourselves because Theorem \ref{theorem-global-A} only applies in this situation.
-However, this already includes the most interesting cases: for example, when $F$ is imaginary quadratic, we do have $d_1=d_2$. \end{remark}
+\begin{remark} Our Theorem \ref{theorem-global-A} only gives interesting bound when all the $d_i$ tend to infinity at a parallel rate, while \cite[Thm.
+1]{Mar-Annals} allows a subset of the weights $d_i$ to be fixed.
+Nonetheless, this already includes the most interesting cases: for example, when $F$ is imaginary quadratic, we do have $d_1=d_2$. \end{remark}

 Next we deduce Theorem \ref{theorem-intro-A} in the introduction.
 We change slightly the notation.
 Let $Z_{\infty}$ be the centre of $\GL_2(F_{\infty})$, $K_f$ be a compact open subgroup of $\GL_2(\mathbb{A}_f)$ and let If ${\bf d}=(d_1,...,d_{r_1+r_2})$ is an $(r_1+r_2)$-tuple of positive even integers, let $S_{\bf d}(K_f)$ denote the space of cusp forms on $X$ which are of cohomological type with weight ${\bf d}$.
 Then using the Eichler-Shimura isomorphism, see \cite[\S2.1]{Mar-Annals}, Theorem \ref{theorem-global-A} can be restated as follows.